BETH YOUNG, CO-FOUNDER AND PResident

 Beth also has expertise in project management, collaboration, and developing relationships with stakeholders, having routinely facilitated consensus-building meetings with federal, state, and local teams.
 She has successfully directed and implemented data quality and use initiatives throughout all phases of the data collection and reporting cycle.
 She has also delivered numerous presentations at national data, statistical, interoperability, and advocacy meetings and conferences.

 Currently a PhD candidate in Education Policy at George Mason University, Beth holds an MPA from Arizona State University and a BA in Policy Studies from Syracuse University.
 She also serves on the City of Fairfax Commission for Women and in her free time can be found on the soccer field as a player and coach.

-TOM SZUBA, CO-FOUNDER AND PRINCIPAL
+TOM SZUBA, CO-FOUNDER AND VICE PRESIDENT

 Tom Szuba specializes in the development of data-related publications that empower the education community through audience appropriate, user-friendly, and technically accurate language and graphic design.
 He works to build consensus on data-related messaging, identify best practices for data system management, and convey important information to stakeholders who make policy, administrative, and instructional decisions affecting our education system.